Shorts: part one

 Regardless, a great, bold and fun addition to a summer wardrobe.

 - two front pleats

 Step 1: Laying out fabric and pattern pieces

 Technically, one should match up the selvedges and cut each piece on a double layer of fabric.
 However, working with pattern on this fabric, I thought it would be better to open it out and cut each one individually.
-This way, I could have the pattern covering the entire front of the shorts than leaving a blue "gutter" (left) down the centre front.
-I pleated it both ways, and decided piece by piece would be best to get the most effective use of the textile pattern (right).
+This way, I could have the pattern covering the entire front of the shorts than leaving a blue "gutter" (first) down the centre front.
+I pleated it both ways, and decided piece by piece would be best to get the most effective use of the textile pattern (second).

 Step 2: Cutting out